Bump attractors and waves in networks of leaky integrate-and-fire neurons: Bifurcation structure of travelling waves

-We have further investigated the bump attractor state, in relation to the \tw{m}: the analysis of the continuum model, in the region of parameter space where the bump attractor is observed, predicts the coexistence of the trivial attracting solution $v(x,t) \equiv I$, with arbitrarily slow, unstable waves, whose spatial profile approximates the one of a bump.
-We simulated the DIFM with $n=5000$, initialising the model from an unstable travelling wave of the CIFM, \tw{105}, and estimated the instantaneous speed $c(t)$ of the numerical DIFM solution at $q$ time points $\{t_k \colon k\in \NSet_q\}$, using a level set of the synaptic profile and finite differences, as follows:
+We further investigate the bump attractor state in relation to the \tw{m}, away from the non-wandering limit studied above: the analysis of the CIFM, in the region of parameter space where the bump attractor is observed, predicts the coexistence of the trivial attracting solution $v(x,t) \equiv I$, with arbitrarily slow, unstable waves whose spatial profile approximates that of a bump.
+Following the turbulence analogy, we provide evidence that transient states to the DIFM bump attractor, or the bump attractor itself, display features of the underlying unstable \tw{m}.
+We discuss data for three travelling wave observables: instantaneous speed, instantaneous width, and firing sets.

+\textbf{Instantaneous speed and width.} We simulate the DIFM with $n=5,000$, initialising the model from an unstable travelling wave of the CIFM, \tw{105}, and estimate the instantaneous speed $c(t)$ of the numerical DIFM solution at $q$ time points $\{t_k \colon k\in \NSet_q\}$, using a level set of the synaptic profile and finite differences, as follows:

-A CIFM travelling wave solution corresponds to a constant $c$: when the DCLM solution displays a wave for large $n$, the sequence $\{c_k\}_k$ converges to a constant value, if one disregards small oscillations due to the finite $n$, and which vanish as $n \to \infty$.
-On the other hand we expect that no differentiable function $c(t)$ exists for a bump attractor, albeit some information may be contained in the mean, $\overline{c}$, standard deviation, $\sigma_c$, and extrema, $c_\textrm{min}$, $c_\textrm{max}$ of the \emph{deterministic} scalar $c_k$
+A CIFM travelling wave solution corresponds to a constant $c$: when the DIFM solution displays a wave for large $n$, the sequence $\{c_k\}_k$ converges to a constant value, if one disregards small oscillations due to the finite $n$, and which vanish as $n \to \infty$.
+On the other hand, we expect that no differentiable function $c(t)$ exists for a bump attractor.
+However, useful information may be found in the mean, $\overline{c}$, standard deviation, $\sigma_c$, and extrema, $c_\textrm{min}$, $c_\textrm{max}$, of the \emph{deterministic} scalar $c_k$

-which we computed for various values of $\beta$, and superimposed on the bifurcation diagram of the CIFM model, in \cref{fig:bumpAttractor}(a): we plot $\bar c$ (purple dots) and two interval estimators, $[\bar c - \sigma_c, \bar c + \sigma_c]$ (dark purple shade) and $[c_\textrm{min}, c_\textrm{max}]$ (light purple shade); we recall that the CFIM admits branches of waves with positive and negative speed, both plotted in the figure.
-The bump attractor is characterised by a zero-mean speed, and interval estimators which grow with $\beta$, indicating that the instantaneous speed undergoes larger fluctuations as the bump meanders.
-We observe that the interval estimators echo the onset of oscillations (red segments) in the \tw{m} branches, as $\beta$ increases.
+These quantities are computed for long simulations ($10,000$ time units) after an initial transient ($1,000$ time units) for various values of $\beta$, and superimposed on the bifurcation diagram of the CIFM model, in \cref{fig:bumpAttractor}(a): we plot $\bar c$ (purple dots) and two interval estimators, $[\bar c - \sigma_c, \bar c + \sigma_c]$ (dark purple shade) and $[c_\textrm{min}, c_\textrm{max}]$ (light purple shade).
+We recall that the CFIM admits branches of waves with positive and negative speed, both plotted in the figure, and that we omit slow unstable waves such as the one in \cref{fig:c-beta-TW1-TW160}(a).
+Further, we conjectured above that branches of unstable waves also exist in the white band around $c=0$.